The Devil's Hour: Release

-The Devil's Hour premiered on 28 October 2022 on Amazon Prime Video, and consists of six episodes.
+The Devil's Hour premiered on 28 October 2022 on Amazon Prime Video and consists of six episodes.

+In November 2022, the programme was renewed for a second and third series.
+The second series consists of five episodes and premiered on Prime Video on 18 October 2024.

 Reception

-On Rotten Tomatoes 100% of 17 critic reviews are positive, with an average rating of 7/10.
+On Rotten Tomatoes 95% of 19 critic reviews are positive, with an average rating of 7.1/10.
 On Metacritic it has a score of 71 based on reviews from 5 critics, indicating "generally favorable reviews".

 Lucy Mangan of The Guardian awarded the first episode four stars out of five, praising Raine and Capaldi's performances.
 Amanda Whiting of The Independent gave the first two episodes four out of five stars, dubbing it "haunting".
-Jasper Rees of The Daily Telegraph gave it three stars, remarking that "There’s certainly pleasure to be had from the denouement, and from Raine’s protean turn as the figure trapped in a horror mystery.
+Jasper Rees of The Daily Telegraph gave it three stars out of five, remarking that "There's certainly pleasure to be had from the denouement, and from Raine’s protean turn as the figure trapped in a horror mystery.
 But some may find that gratification is too teasingly postponed."

-Martin Carr of the Radio Times also gave it three stars, stating, "The Devil's Hour fails to concisely pull all its puzzle pieces together and satisfy.
+Martin Carr of the Radio Times also gave it three stars out of five, stating, "The Devil's Hour fails to concisely pull all its puzzle pieces together and satisfy.
 There is a sense of kitchen sink in the construction, which may make audiences think twice before investing valuable time in this convoluted premise."